+Informed Consent

-Informed Consent Pertains to Box A Only
+Pertains to Box A Only

 I understand the purpose(s) for which my consent is being requested.
-I understand that giving consent for the above stated purpose(s) is voluntary on my part and may be revoked at any time.
-A copy of "Information Regrading Consent" which explains protections that are specific to informed consent under the procedural safeguards of Part B of the Individuals with Disabilities Education Act (IDEA) may be accessed at:
+I understand voluntary on my part and may be revoked at any time.
+A copy of "Information Regra specific to informed consent under the procedural safeguards of Part B of the Indiving accessed at: ading Consent" which explains protections that are

-https://arksped.k12.ar.us/rules_regs_08/RevisionstoRulesandRegulationJuly2010/INFORMATION%20FOR%20PARENTS%20REGARDING% 20CONSENT.pdf
+https://arksped.k12.ar.us/rules_regs_08/RevisionstoRulesandRegulationJuly2010/IN 20CONSENT.pdf NFORMATION%20FOR%20PARENTS%20REGARDING%

-Parent/Guardian/Student Signature:
+Parent/Guardian/Student Signature: Date:

-Date: